 Project management is billed by the hour, based on the project's scope.
 Single sign projects will require coordination between the landlord, general contractor, electrician, architect, and any other subcontractor involved in your sign project.
 The cost of managing these scopes of work will vary by company, but for a sign project with one scope of work like a single wall sign, you should expect to spend $250 to $500 per project.
 For a project with multiple wall signs and ground-based signs, the cost to manage the project can run from $1000 to $3000, which equates to 10 to 30 hours of project management time.
 Many sign companies will roll this amount into the overall price of your signage and it may not be itemized on your quote, so make sure you ask your salesperson what you are being charged.

 Every sign project will not require engineering, but all projecting/blade signs, awnings, and ground signs will require engineering.
 Engineering is the process where a licensed engineer will perform the necessary calculations for wind load and snow loads for signs and awnings.
-Each type of ground sign or projecting signs will require it's own engineering charge.
+Each type of ground sign or projecting sign will require its own engineering charge.
 If you have two monument signs, and one is higher or larger than the other, each one will need its own set of engineering calculations and stamped drawings.
-Engineering drawings and calculations are submitted to the building department to illustrate our compliance with building code.
-Engineering costs can range from $700 for a single wall sign to $1500 to $2000 for larger, more complex ground signs.
-The average price of a set of engineering is $700.
+Engineering drawings and calculations are submitted to the building department to illustrate our compliance with the building code.
+Engineering costs can range from $850 for a single wall sign to $1500 to $2000 for larger, more complex ground signs.
+The average price of a set of engineering is between $700 to $1000.

-The average cost of a sign design done by a local sign company is between $150 to $300.
+The average cost of a sign design for a single sign done by a local sign company is between $150 to $300.
 If you do not see a line item on a quote for design, you can assume it is being rolled into the total price somehow.
 The typical sign design can take between 1 to 5 hours, depending on the total number of signs needing individual designs.
+Your design will have a direct impact on your project and you MUST pay attention to the details in the drawing.

 Installation costs can often be as much or more as the signage you are buying.
 Installing signage requires specialized equipment and highly trained and certified technicians who understand how to install signs on many different building architectures.
 The price of your installation includes the use of a crane or bucket truck, welding equipment, cutting equipment, installation hardware, sealants, adhesives, and the tools required.
 Sign installations are priced by the hour and include mobilization costs.
 Mobilization costs include the price to load a vehicle, fuel, and time to prepare for the installation.
 Below is typical installation pricing: